 Once or twice a year, bigger cities and towns will have a local bike swap.
 This is a great place to find a good deal on a kids bike.

 I was recently at our local kids consignment shop when I saw a Cleary Gecko for sale at a great price.
-I don’t think its often you’ll get this lucky, but it is worth a shot.
+I’ve also seen good bikes at Play Again Sports.
+You won’t always get lucky, but it is worth a shot.

 Get involved in the local cycling community.